mondirhallouli/portfolio-2.0/README.md

 # Portfolio 2.0
-This is my new portfolio website, I'm working on it using React, Styled-Components, CSS
+This is my new portfolio website, I designed it using Adobe Xd and coded it with React, and Styled-Components.
+It's fully responsive implementing a mobile-first design approach. you can have a look, [Click here](https://www.mondirhallouli.com/)